Minimal-Dissipation Learning for Energy-Based Models: Discussion

 By viewing persistent chain EBMs~\cite{nijkamp2020anatomy} through the lens of stochastic thermodynamics, we have found that the bias of the MLE objective is exactly equal to the thermodynamic excess work.
 This excess work, and hence the bias, is known to be minimized by a quasi-static process, that is, one for which the sample distribution is always close to equilibrium; however, the excess work will vanish only in the limit of infinite time.
 For a discrete simulation of such a process, this limit corresponds to performing a very large number of MCMC iterations, which would be computationally impractical.

 This led to the question of whether it is possible to train an EBM that produces a minimal amount of excess work in a finite amount of time.
 Furthermore, to respect the MLE objective, we assumed that the only controllable parameter is the learning rate.
 We showed that training a harmonic trap EBM in a finite amount of time with minimal excess work is indeed possible.
 We found that, if the protocol for the model parameter is required to be continuous, then it is not possible to learn the target distribution, since doing so requires precise initial conditions that depend on the target distribution.
 However, if the protocol for the model parameter is allowed to have discontinuities at the initial and final points as in Ref.~\cite{schmiedl2007optimal}, we found that the target distribution can be learned if the sample distribution is initialized in equilibrium.
+We leave the extension of our results to the application of optimal control and statistical physics in supervised machine learning~\cite{mignacco2025statistical} to future study.

 In addition, we proposed a generalization of minimal-dissipation learning rate schedules for a harmonic trap to general energy potentials.
 This generalization is based on the thermodynamic metric proposed in Ref.~\cite{sivak2012thermodynamic}, and while it does minimize excess work for the harmonic trap, we did not determine the broader class of distributions for which excess work is minimized.
 Interestingly, we found that it induces a natural gradient flow on the MLE objective, which is a well-known second-order optimization method~\cite{martens2020new}.
 We leave the determination of the class of distributions which learn with minimal dissipation using this learning rate schedule for future work.
+We note that for multi-modal distributions, the slow driving approximation can be violated if the relaxation time diverges, and we leave this this for future investigations.

 We note that the continuous-time Langevin dynamical systems considered here correspond to ideal thermodynamic systems, and the excess work that they produce is a lower bound on the energy dissipated by any physical device used to simulate them.
 For the discretized algorithms of Langevin dynamics, the thermodynamic excess work must also take into account additional degrees of freedom, such as memory, which is an avenue of research we leave for future research.